Brain-WP/BrainMonkey/docs/what-and-why.md

 ## PHP versions compatibility

-Currently, Brain Monkey supports PHP from 5.4.x to 5.6.x.
+Currently, Brain Monkey supports PHP 5.4+

 At the moment, HHVM is **not** supported for function testing, but WordPress plugin API test utilities works seamlessly even there.